wadewegner/wadewegner.github.com/content/coaching/index.md

 My commitment is to help you achieve your ultrarunning goals safely and effectively.
 Through our partnership, you'll receive a training experience that's personalized to your needs, grounded in science, and focused on long-term success.
 Whether you're preparing for your first ultra or aiming for a personal best, I'm here to guide you every step of the way.

 Want to learn more about how we can work together?
 Let's discuss your ultrarunning goals and create a plan that works for you.

+# Limited Availability & Expectations

+As an active professional balancing multiple commitments, I intentionally maintain a small, focused coaching roster.
+This allows me to provide the dedicated attention each athlete deserves.
+I'm selective in who I work with, looking for athletes who match my level of commitment to the sport and process.

+My ideal athletes are:

+- Serious about their ultrarunning goals and willing to put in the work
+- Comfortable with open, honest communication
+- Ready to engage in a collaborative coaching relationship
+- Committed to using TrainingPeaks as our primary training platform
+- Understanding that success in ultrarunning requires patience and consistency

+I believe in quality over quantity when it comes to coaching relationships.
+If you're looking for a coach who will be deeply invested in your journey, are ready to embrace the training process, and want to join a small community of dedicated ultrarunners, we might be a good fit.

 ## Get Started